 WHAT MORE TO DIGEST . . .

-The free trade area in Africa hardly succeeds in the absence of an integrated high speed rail network covering much of the continent, argues Rowland Ataguba, managing director of Bethlehem Rail Infrastructure.
-Such an integrated network of freight and passenger transportation is necessary to reverse the dismal amount of trade among African nations, estimated at 15%.
+The free trade area in Africa hardly succeeds in the absence of an integrated high-speed rail network covering much of the continent, argues Rowland Ataguba, managing director of Bethlehem Rail Infrastructure.
+Such an integrated freight and passenger transportation network is necessary to reverse the dismal amount of trade among African nations, estimated at 15%.

 The United Nations Development Program (UNDP) has launched a Fireside Chat, seeking solutions-oriented conversations on trading opportunities for the African youth in agricultural food production, digitally-enabled services, media, government advisory, and talent recruitment.